GoogleCloudPlatform/simple-anthos-installer/README.md

 gcloud builds submit . --config=cloudbuild-gke-dev-destroy.yaml --timeout=30m
 ```

-The abpove cleanup will fail if your project is in the `gcct-team` folder because the GCE-Enforcer adds firewall rules that prevent the VPC from being deleted.
-Easier way would be to use a dedicated project.
+The above cleanup will fail if your project is in the `gcct-team` folder because the GCE-Enforcer adds firewall rules that prevent the VPC from being deleted.
+Easier way would be to use a dedicated project and delete the project when you are finished with it.